jimmo/ncss-embedded/chapters/9-advanced-components.md

 So an IC is also a circuit made of wires, transistors, and other components, that are designed to make your life easier and do lots of the complicated electronics functions for you!

-There are two general types of packages that ICs come in *surface mount* and *through-hole*.
-As the name would suggest, surface mount are designed to be soldered to the surface of a PCB, so no wiring needs to go
+There are two general types of packages that ICs come in: *surface mount* and *through-hole*.
+As the name would suggest, surface mount are designed to be soldered to the surface of a PCB, so no wiring needs to go through the board, whereas through-hole components have longer leads that are inserted into holes in the circuit board (and then soldered on the other side).

 ICs come in [*lots of different types*](https://en.wikipedia.org/wiki/List_of_integrated_circuit_packaging_types), but here are some ones you might see at NCSS: